SETTLEMENT AGREEMENTS (FORMERLY KNOWN AS COMPROMISE AGREEMENTS)

 • You’ll have an alternative route to finding a satisfactory resolution without having to go to an employment tribunal

-• You will be able to make a decision about signing the compromise agreement with confidence after speaking to a solicitor
+• You will be able to make a decision about signing the Settlement Agreement (formerly known as a Compromise Agreement) with confidence after speaking to a solicitor

 • You’ll be able to ensure that your severance or redundancy is carried out in a legally binding way, so that both you and your employer are fully aware of any rights or obligations